Christopher Morel Player Props: Cubs vs. Pirates

-The Chicago Cubs, including Christopher Morel (.343 batting average in his past 10 games), take on starter Osvaldo Bido and the Pittsburgh Pirates at PNC Park, Monday at 7:05 PM ET.
+The Chicago Cubs, including Christopher Morel and his .750 slugging percentage over his past 10 games, take on starter Johan Oviedo and the Pittsburgh Pirates at PNC Park, Tuesday at 7:05 PM ET.

-He notched a home run while going 1-for-4 in his last game against the Orioles.
+He had a hitless showing in his most recent game (0-for-4) against the Pirates.

 Christopher Morel Game Info & Props vs. the Pirates